 - Drizzle the glaze generously over the loaf.
 Dust it with nutmeg, then allow the glaze to set before serving.

-- For a richer flavor and easier slicing, make the quick bread the day before serving.
-Eggnog Bread will keep at room temperature in an airtight container for several days.
-Freeze, well wrapped, for longer storage.
+- Make-ahead instructions: For a richer flavor and easier slicing, make the quick bread the day before serving.

 Mary Anne Shafer says